monero-project/monero-site/README.md

 ```
 Save and exit the file.

-### 2. \_data folder
-Navigate to the `_data/lang` folder and copy the `en` folder.
-Paste it into the same folder and the copy renamed to the two letter language code of the language you will be translated to.
-**The 'en' folder itself should still be there.
-It should not be renamed.
-There should be a new folder in addition to the ones that were already there.**

-Translate the content of the files.
-Do not touch anything labeled `url`.

 ### 3. \_i18n folder
 Navigate to the \_i18n folder and duplicate the en.yml file.
 Rename the duplicate to the two letter language code of your language with a `.yml`.
 Now duplicate the `en` folder and rename it with the correct language code.
 **The original folder and yml file themselves should still be there.
 They should not be renamed.
 There should be a new folder and yml file in addition to the ones that were already there.**